VOLTTRON/volttron/docs/source/deploying-volttron/secure-deployment-considerations.rst

 RabbitMQ server may be configured to run as a systemd service and allow systemd to monitor the status of the service.
 It can be further configured to detect and restart the RabbitMQ service if it crashes.
-VOLTTRON agents have the ability to detect when the RabbitMQ server crashes/disconnects and reconnect when it comes back up again.
-In this deployment setup, VOLTTRON platform will not start/stop the RabbitMQ server instead allow systemd service to start/stop RabbitMQ server.
+VOLTTRON agents have the ability to detect when the RabbitMQ server crashes/disconnects and reconnect when it becomes available.
+In this deployment setup, a VOLTTRON platform will not start/stop the RabbitMQ server.

 VOLTTRON also has mechanism to monitor RabbitMQ server periodically and restart if a crash is detected through HealthService Agent.
 This is an optional feature and can be enabled using '--monitor-rabbit'